crustyapples/trustless-donations/README.md

 <h3>Deploying the contract</h3>

-To deploy the `Greeter` contract, change directories into the `contract` folder:
+To deploy the contracts, change directories into the `contract` folder:

 ```bash
 cd contract